-My name is Dustin Foxtin Fox and I am an Acoustical Massage Therapist.
+My name is Dustin and I am an Acoustical Massage Therapist.
 My first exposure to breathwork was during a massage I was giving to Denis Ouellette.
-He was breathing differently than anyone I had ever massaged before.
-His inhales were deep, and his exhales were really full and completely emptied his lungs.
-I had never studied breathing techniques but was fascinated by this self-cleansing approach to breathing.
-I signed up to attend his next breathwork seminar.
+He was breathing differently than anyone I had ever seen before.
+His inhales were deep, and his exhales were full and completely emptied his lungs.
+I had never studied breathing but was fascinated by this self-cleansing approach.
+I signed up to attend his seminar.
 I noticed that several essential health issues were being addressed.
-As a therapist, I was fascinated by the facts presented as to how we actually breathe, compared to how we could breathe to facilitate better health and well-being.
+As a therapist, I was fascinated by the facts presented as to how we could breathe optimally to facilitate better health and well-being.

-During the next few months, I attended four breathwork seminars and felt better after each one.
+In the next few months, I attended four seminars and felt better after each one.
 But there were deeper issues that I needed to address that had settled into my very soul.
-It was at my fifth seminar that I felt this would be the day to identify and release whatever it was that was holding me in such turmoil.
-Following the instructions and breath measurement exercises, we partnered with someone we were naturally drawn too.
-In an atmosphere of safety and honesty, we shared with each other the issues that we wished to address during our breathwork session.
-I realized it was time to go after my remaining Post-Traumatic Stress from the Vietnam War, over 35 five years ago.
+It was during my fifth seminar that I felt this would be the day to identify and release whatever it was that was holding me in such turmoil.
+Following the instructions and breath measurement exercises, we partnered with someone for goal setting.With safety and honesty, we shared the issues that we wished to address during our session.
+I realized it was time to heal my remaining Post Traumatic Stress Syndrome from Vietnam, over 35 five years ago.
 These “cellular memories” were still holding me in a depressed state and draining me of my health and spiritual contentment.
-They needed to be released.

-As we began to breathe, I felt stiffness set in throughout my body.
-The cramping in my hands began to get fairly intense.
-Denis came over and assisted me through the process.
+As we began to breathe, I felt a stiffness set in throughout my body.
+The cramping in my hands began to get a bit intense.
+A facilitator came over and assisted me through the process.
 As I allowed myself to relax and breathe through the memories of pain and trauma, they left me.
 It took one more session for this to be complete.
 At one point during that sixth one, Denis said he was concerned about me because I looked as gray as a ghost.
 I think death itself was leaving me!
-I now feel completely content and cleansed of that trauma and depression.
-I have now attended twelve seminars, and am very proud to be a breathwork facilitator.
+I now feel content and cleansed of that trauma and depression.
+I have now attended twelve breathwork seminars, and am very proud to be a facilitator.

 P.S.
-Blood Test.
+Blood Tests.
 Last year, before I began breathwork, I was advised by my physician to get a blood test as part of my annual check up.
 I was surprised to see that my blood cells were not round.
 The test also revealed that they were clustered together and misshapen.
-I was advised that this causes a reduction in the ability of the circulatory system to do its job of delivering oxygen and nutrients to the body while removing waste products.
-This condition had an effect on my liver, kidney, brain and heart function.
-Healthy blood cells are supposed to float free within the system and are almost perfectly round.
-The doctor advised me to modify my diet to reduce sugar and fats, to exercise and most importantly, to improve my breathing patterns to facilitate the reduction of stress and increased my level of oxygen intake.
+I was advised that this causes a reduction in the ability of the circulatory system to do its job of delivering oxygen and nutrients to the body, while removing waste products.
+The doctor said this condition has an effect on my liver, kidney, brain and heart function.
+Healthy blood cells are supposed to float free and should be almost perfectly round.
+The advice was to modify my diet, to reduce sugar and fats, to exercise, and most importantly, to improve my breathing.

-About ten months later, after five breathwork seminars and plenty of breathwork on my own, I returned for another blood test and was gratified to see that my sickly-looking large blood-cell clusters were all but gone.
+About ten months later, after five breathwork seminars and plenty of breathwork on my own, I returned for another blood test and was gratified to see that my sickly-looking, large blood-cell clusters were all but gone.
 The blood was rich with oxygen.
 Other tests showed that my organ function was within a normal range.
-I did make small changes in my diet and I do some light exercises, but doing the breathwork regularly is what brought my cells back to life.
-Visit Dustine site: http://vam.abmp.com.
+I did make small changes in my diet, and I do some light exercises, but doing the breathwork regularly is what brought my cells back to life.

 Popcorn on a Stove!

 One of these sessions stands out for me.
-We are asked to scan our bodies and to select areas that we wanted to focus the healing breath on.
-I had suffered a severe injury to my right ankle over a year previously and I was still experiencing discomfort.
-As I lay down to begin the breathing, I concentrated on the rhythm and depth of my breath.
+We were asked to scan our bodies and to select an area that we wanted to focus the healing breath on.
+I had suffered a severe injury to my right ankle over a year previously and I was still experiencing stiffness and discomfort.
+As I lay down to do the breathing, I concentrated on the rhythm and depth of my breath.
 As time passed, my body began to tingle and then vibrate all the way down to my toes.
-Also it was during this time my ankle began to stiffen and became quite painful.
+It was during this time that my ankle began to stiffen and became quite painful.
 At first I thought, “What is this?
 It hurts!”
-But then I remembered the instruction that, as our cells release the memory of a trauma, we may re-experience the original pain, so I kept my focus on my breathing.
+But then I remembered the instruction that, as our cells release the memory of a trauma, we may re-experience some of the original pain, so I kept my focus on my breathing.
 Slowly the pain subsided but my ankle still felt stiff.
 I began to move it in a slow rotation.
-I felt it cracking repeatedly!
+I felt it cracking repeatedly.
 It sounded like popcorn on a stove!
-I soon recognized that my ankle was now moving with ease and without any pain at all.
+I soon recognized that my ankle was now moving with ease and without any pain.
 As I lay there contemplating with joy what had just happened, I realized that I had released my ankle’s injury from my cells and had breathed new life into it.

 Better than Ten Therapy Sessions!